karimbahgat/transformio/README.md

 # Transformio

-Creates, applies, and evaluates coordinate transformations for geospatial data.
+Transformio creates, applies, and evaluates coordinate transformations for vector and raster geospatial data.

 ## Introduction

 The geospatial Python stack currently lacks a complete library for vector and raster coordinate transformation.

 For vector geometries, the `pyproj` package supports transforming coordinates from one geographic or projected coordinate system (e.g. WGS84) to another (e.g. World Robinson).
-This is sufficient for most, but not all, cases of vector geometry transformation.
+This is sufficient for many, but not all, cases of vector geometry transformation.

 For raster grids, the `gdal` or `rasterio` packages can be used to register or rectify scanned map images or remote sensing imagery based on a set of ground control points.
 These packages, all based on the GDAL library, allow basic transformation based on 1st to 3rd order polynomials or thin-plate-splines.